 The Company expects that the combination of Wilhelmina's main operating base in New York City, the industry's capital, with the depth and breadth of its talent pool and client roster and its diversification across various talent management segments, together with its geographical reach should make Wilhelmina's operations more resilient to industry changes and economic swings than those of many of the smaller firms operating in the industry.
-Similarly, in the segments where Wilhelmina competes with other leading full service agencies, Wilhelmina competed successfully in 2011.
-Accordingly, the Company believes that the current economic climate will create new growth opportunities for strong industry leaders such as Wilhelmina.
+Similarly, in the segments where Wilhelmina competes with other leading full service agencies, Wilhelmina competed successfully in 2012.